saplingphp/Sapling/README.md

 Bindings
 --------
 For each controller, and for each closure argument, a binding must be defined.
-Each binding describes from which parameter in the URI or in the superglobal arrays the data should be pulled from to feed a closure argument.
+Each binding describes from which parameter in the URI or from which key in the superglobal arrays the data should be pulled to feed its closure argument.

 ### Defining bindings
 For example, given the following controller :